Camp Abbot: World War II

 During World War II, the Army needed to rapidly expand its combat engineer training.
 On 4 December 1942, the War Department established a 5500 acre combat engineer replacement and training center in central Oregon, along the Deschutes River south of Bend.
 It was named in honor of Brigadier General Henry Larcom Abbot, who had led a survey party through the area in 1855.

 The first trainees arrived at Camp Abbot in March 1943, even before the camp was formally dedicated on 2 September 1943.
 At that time, it was one of only three combat engineer training centers in the country, along with Fort Belvoir (Virginia) and Fort Leonard Wood (Missouri).

 Approximately 10,000 soldiers were trained during each 17-week cycle, with training conducted in three phases.
 The first part of the course focused on rifle marksmanship and other basic combat skills.
 The first phase also included special training on hand grenades, anti-tank mines, and other combat engineering tasks.
 The second phase was demolition training.
 During that phase, trainees learned how to build and destroy bridges and other structures.
 The final phase was three weeks of field maneuvers carried out under combat conditions.

 Over 90,000 combat engineers were trained at Camp Abbot before the center was closed in June 1944, shortly after the D-Day landings.
 Most of the camp structures were demolished shortly after the training center closed.

 Post-war development

 In the years following the war, a portion of the camp property was returned to the U.S. Forest Service, but approximately 3800 acre were sold as private land.
 That property changed hands a number of times, until it was purchased by John Gray in 1965.
 Gray began development of Sunriver Resort, selling the first residential lots in 1968.

-Today, Sunriver is a luxury resort with a 250-room lodge, four golf courses, six restaurants, and an executive airport.
-There are approximately 4,000 homes on the adjacent Sunriver property along with a small commercial district that supports the shopping needs of the community.
+Today, Sunriver is a residential community along with a luxury resort with a 250-room lodge, golf courses, restaurants, and an executive airport.
+There are approximately 4,000 homes along with a small commercial district that supports the shopping needs of the community.
 Alpine skiing is nearby at Mount Bachelor.